tshine/swoosh/README.md

 [Task.Supervisor](https://hexdocs.pm/elixir/Task.Supervisor.html) for further
 options.

-One of the downsides of sending email asynchronously is that, if it fails, an error won't be reported to the user.
-Runtime errors, network errors and errors from the service provider all need to be considered and handled, maybe differently as well.
-Whether to retry, how many times you want to retry, what to do when everything fails, these questions all have different answers in different context.

-If the email was to any extent mission critical, a safer solution than using `Task` would be required to make sure that the email gets delivered.
-Adding a job queue to your system would be a good choice.
+One of the downsides of sending email asynchronously is that failures won't be reported to the user, who won't have an opportunity to try again immediately, and tasks by default do not retry on errors.
+Therefore, if the email must be delivered asynchronously, a safer solution would be to use a queue or job system.
 Elixir's ecosystem has many
 [job queue libraries](https://hex.pm/packages?search=job+queue&sort=recent_downloads).